 In fact, these numbers were one of the key determinants for the decision to merge our blogs.
 Now comes the hardest part of the funnel: knowing the impact that we have to make with our marketing campaigns.

 Impact of Marketing Campaigns

-A great article on how to create your marketing strategy and and analyse how good it is is the Beginner’s Guide to Web Data Analysis: Ten Steps to Love and Success by Avinash Kaushik.
+A great article on how to create your marketing strategy and analyse how good it is is the Beginner’s Guide to Web Data Analysis: Ten Steps to Love and Success by Avinash Kaushik.
 In order to propose the Acquisition Channel Portfolio for Nelio Content we used the Google Analytics diagram from our split testing service we currently have:

 Now, with this proposal we can already extend the table above to learn about the impact that it will have on all our marketing campaigns.

-According to the above table, for example, if we do a series of email campaigns the first month, 77 visits to the site must come from such campaigns.
+According to the above table, for example, if we do a series of email campaigns in the first month, 77 visits to the site must come from such campaigns.
 In the sixth month, this number should have increased to 842.